muniah/911-call-data-visualization/solution.md

 # 911 Calls Capstone Project

-For this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
+For this project, I shall be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).

 The data contains the following fields:

 * lat : String variable, Latitude
 * lng: String variable, Longitude